 FOR THE RECORD: No clear path to wide adoption of electric vehicles, researchers warn (Washington Examiner)

-CORONAVIRUS UPDATE: China confirms 15,152 new cases, 254 additional deaths; consequently, Communist Party chief have been sacked (CNBC) (See Mark Alexander’s analysis COVID-19 Perspective and Preparedness.)
+CORONAVIRUS UPDATE: China confirms 15,152 new cases, 254 additional deaths; consequently, Communist Party chiefs have been sacked (CNBC) (See Mark Alexander’s analysis COVID-19 Perspective and Preparedness.)

 Government & Politics

 TROY PRICE OUT: Iowa Democrat Party chair resigns after caucus fiasco (NBC News)

 “NUMEROUS CRITICAL ISSUES … WERE IGNORED”: House Republicans boycott intel hearing, accuse Adam Schiff of ignoring FISA abuse (Fox News)